Two wild elephants in green field at sunset in Sri Lanka

 Sri Lanka - Take the World’s Most Beautiful Train Ride from Kandy to Ella

 Travelers can find one of the world’s most scenic train trips in the heart of Sri Lanka by taking the journey from the town of Kandy to Ella.
 The 7-hour train ride brings locals and travelers through lush tea plantations, rolling rice fields, and vast mountain views – all for about 73 cents.
-The tracks were originally built by the colonial British in 1864 in order to transport tea from the hills to the capital city, and has since become a way to get around the country.
-Sri Lanka provides optimal growing conditions as tea needs a warm climate and sloping terrain to grow.
+The tracks were originally built by the colonial British in 1864 to transport tea from the hills to the capital city and have since become a way to get around the country.
+Sri Lanka provides optimal growing conditions as tea requires a warm climate and sloping terrain.
 Therefore, while on the journey, travelers will see a sea of green, what many describe as “one big tea plantation”.

 Lit tree sculptures at night